n-vent/openmensa-hass-component/README.md

 You can determine that key via the OpenMensa Website.
 If the Homepage of your Mensa is e.g. [https://openmensa.org/c/828](https://openmensa.org/c/828), then your code is ```828```.

+The configuration key ```region``` is required to take regional German holidays into account when determining the next working day.